 Baccano, where to eat near the Trevi Fountain in style

 If you feel like experiencing a slice of Paris in Rome, Baccano might as well be a good place to start.
 Very large interior and many places also outside, its décor makes it elegant and cozy at the same time.
-Waiters are professional and helpful.
+The waiters are professional and helpful.
 Even though the place wants to give a sophisticated and formal look, not once you will feel out of context.

-The menu offers a diverse range of dishes that include gluten-free, vegetarian and vegan options, and the dishes are delicious.
+The menu offers a diverse range of dishes including gluten-free, vegetarian and vegan options, and the dishes are delicious.
 I would say it’s a tad expensive but given its location and level, it’s something to expect and not that over-the-top.
 I’ve been there twice so far, once for lunch and once only for drinks, and it made a good impression both times.

 Baccano is open every day from 12 pm to midnight so it’s great even if you are in only for an afternoon tea or an after-dinner cocktail.
 It’s pretty big so on ordinary weekdays off-season booking shouldn’t be necessary, but given the privileged location, if it’s high season or weekend, prior reservation might be a good idea.